nrwl/nx/docs/shared/migration/migration-angular.md

 This installs the `@nrwl/workspace` package into your workspace and applies the following changes to your workspace:

 - Adds and installs the `@nrwl/workspace` package in your development dependencies.
-- Creates an nx.json file in the root of your workspace.
+- Creates an `nx.json` file in the root of your workspace.
 - Adds a `decorate-angular-cli.js` to the root of your workspace, and a `postinstall` script in your `package.json` to run the script when your dependencies are updated.
-The script forwards the `ng` commands to the Nx CLI(nx) to enable features such as Computation Caching.
+The script forwards the `ng` commands to the Nx CLI (`nx`) to enable features such as [Computation Caching](/using-nx/caching).

-After the process completes, you continue using the same serve/build/lint/test commands.
+After the process completes, you can continue using the same `serve/build/lint/test` commands you are used to.

-## Using ng add
+## Transforming an Angular CLI workspace to an Nx workspace

-To transform a Angular CLI workspace to an Nx workspace, use the `ng add` command:
+To transform an Angular CLI workspace to an Nx workspace, run the following command:

 ```bash
 ng add @nrwl/workspace